GLOBAL MARKETS-Euro rises on ECB lending hope, world stocks fall

 * World stocks slip, S&P 500 holds above key support level

-* Treasuries prices fall as European yields ease modestly (Updates with U.S. markets close)
+* Treasuries prices fall as Italian yields ease modestly (Adds U.S. crude oil closing prices)

 By Walter Brandimarte